Alphabet: Hangul

-In Korea, Sejong the Great created the Hangul alphabet in 1443 CE.
+In Korea, Sejong the Great created the Hangul alphabet in 1443.
 Hangul is a unique alphabet: it is a featural alphabet, where the design of many of the letters comes from a sound's place of articulation, like P looking like the widened mouth and L looking like the tongue pulled in.
 The creation of Hangul was planned by the government of the day, and it places individual letters in syllable clusters with equal dimensions, in the same way as Chinese characters.
 This change allows for mixed-script writing, where one syllable always takes up one type space no matter how many letters get stacked into building that one sound-block.